saf-dmitry/taskpaper-mode/README.md

  - `C-c M-w`: Copy the subtree under cursor to different (possibly invisible) location (`taskpaper-refile-subtree-copy`).

-The commands `C-c C-w` ans `C-c M-w` offer possible target locations via outline path completion.
+The commands `C-c C-w` and `C-c M-w` offer possible target locations via outline path completion.
 This is the interface also used by the `C-c C-j` goto command.

 The subtree is filed below the target item as a subitem.
 Depending on `taskpaper-reverse-note-order`, it will be either the first or last subitem.